pymaster13/drf_referal_system/README.md

 - doc/ - get project documentation with all endpoints.

-Pythonanywhere: http://pymaster13.pythonanywhere.com/ (user database is SQLite because PGSQL is only allowed in paid account).
+Pythonanywhere: http://pymaster13.pythonanywhere.com/ (used database SQLite because PGSQL is only allowed in paid account).